 After all this food talk, if you’ve decided to road trip through Western Montana—exploring our charming small towns and eating pastries along the way—you’ve got the right idea!

-Related: Bigfork, Bitterroot Valley, Columbia Falls, Dixon, East Glacier Park, Fall, Food, Glacier National Park, Hamilton, Kalispell, Lakeside, Libby, Missoula, Moiese, Polebridge, Polson, Ravalli, Ronan, Stevensville, Thompson Falls, Troy, West Glacier, Whitefish
+Related: Bigfork, Bitterroot Valley, Columbia Falls, Dining, Dixon, East Glacier Park, Food, Glacier National Park, Hamilton, Kalispell, Lakeside, Libby, Missoula, Moiese, Polebridge, Polson, Ravalli, Ronan, Stevensville, Thompson Falls, Troy, West Glacier, Whitefish